 -The infamous Bosch CP4 high pressure fuel pump can fail mainly in the 2.0 TDI 4 cylinder engines made to 2012, and mostly because of the different fuel used in Eastern Europe or in the US.
 If it fails it will throw small metal particles in the fuel system, thus destroying the injectors and sometimes these particles will contaminate the fuel tank as well.
-So in this case the whole or just certain parts of the fuel system including the injectors and the high pressure fuel pump has to be replaced. (more information about this CP4 HPFP in the Audi A4 article)
+So in this case the whole or just certain parts of the fuel system including the injectors and the high pressure fuel pump has to be replaced.
+More information about this issue in the used BMW X5 F15 article.

 -If you are buying the 2.0 TDI made to 2009 which has around 200 000 km then it’s good to drop the oil pan and check out the oil pump drive for wear since these early engines can be still equipped with not the latest revision of this part.

 -The 3.0l TDI V6 is a good engine, but it has these intake manifold flaps which can sometimes fail.
 In this case you get only a check engine light.
 The flaps can be stuck, loose or the actuator motor can be faulty.
 The whole intake manifold part is obviously expensive-around 500 €, but you can find repair kits for a much reasonable price.

 The injectors can be faulty on all of the diesel engines, but usually just after 200 000 km.
 In this case you can most of the time notice a couple of signs like the occasional light grey smoke from the exhaust while acceleration or at idle, and also a slightly bouncing idle when the engine is warmed up.